 Kuma is a platform-agnostic open-source control plane for service mesh and microservices management, with support for Kubernetes, VM, and bare-metal environments.

-So we have an idea that with it we will be able to monitor services through a comfortable and dedicated web interface.
-Being ‘Agnosctic’ we can install it on any operating system that supports NodeJS and take full advantage of it without any problem.
+With it you will be able to monitor services through a comfortable and dedicated web interface.
+Being ‘Agnosctic’ you can install it on any operating system that supports NodeJS and take full advantage of it without any problem.

 Some of the main features of Kuma are: